thehyve/transmart-core/transmart-batch/docs/developer_docs.md

 By default, transmart-batch will look for this file in the working directory.
 You can override this behavior with the `-c` option.
+Please note that on newer versions of Postgres, the default port is `5433`.

 Preparation of the Database
 ---------------------------